mkg20001/gweny/README.md

     authHash: 'bcrypt' # you can skip that and "auth" as well if you don't need auth, or use 'plain' as hash if you hate security
     auth: # access the frontend with HTTP AUTH
       user: # you can also use those as API urls with http://user:hellogweny@your-server/ for ex
-        permission: # make a list of operations this user can access the status of, or set to true to allow all
+        permissions: # make a list of operations this user can access the status of, or set to true to allow all
           - deb.mkg20001.io
         password: $2y$12$wJCs3eAfWqQDEMA.uOmP/ufe0yPxo7K7pE4gEnOg6VXQeOkakpO6i # hellogweny
 ```